 Assuming this, one can see that her ultimate goal appeared to be to create a home-owning democracy spreading to all quarters, whilst not unduly marginalising those who can’t get started with home ownership.

-On this basis, it seems to me to be patently wrong for government and various local government organisations, including Housing Associations to carry on attempting to provide part ownership-part rented housing, as some form of essential, yet seriously flawed, stop-gap.
+On this basis, it would appear to be wrong for government and various local government organisations, including Housing Associations to carry on attempting to provide part ownership-part rented housing, as some form of essential, yet seriously flawed, stop-gap.

 All this can do in effect, is to countenance a continuance of the previous lack of affordability in housing because by using such policies, prices must have to find the highest level within a subset of what are ‘totally unsatisfactory‘ ground-rules.
 This leads me to the thought: